zsoldosp/django_proxy_model_problems-with-migrations-dj17/README.markdown

 * https://docs.djangoproject.com/en/1.8/topics/db/models/#proxy-models

 I can't figure out what I should be doing to resolve this problem (`manage.py makemigrations` reports `No changes detected`)

+The problem can be reproduced by running `tox -e py27-django17`

+This can be reproduced with Django 1.7 &amp; 1.8, but works fine with 1.4